emilysmiddleton/advent-of-code-2019/src/day10/day10.md

 555543333
 ```

-For coordinates in different zonea, return `zone a - zone b`.
+For coordinates in different zone, return `zone a - zone b`.

 Within the same zone:
 - For the verticals (0, 4) compare the y coordinates